uli/basicengine-firmware/portasm/README.txt

 Supported Architectures and Tool-chains:
 ----------------------------------------

 - x86:   gas, apple as, masm
 - x64:   gas, apple as, masm
 - ppc:   gas, apple as
+- ppc64: gas, apple as
 - arm:   gas, apple as
+- arm64: gas, apple as

 Usage: